Does Using a Sauna Cause Tan? (Myths via Facts)

 Sauna after tanning

-Though it might be soothing, use caution when using a sauna after tanning.
+When using a sauna after sunbathing use it carefully, even though it may be calming.
 After being in the sun, spas may cause your skin to become even more dehydrated, increasing the chance of skin damage.
-Maintaining a moderate bath session to prevent overexposure to heat and drinking enough of water before and after are recommended.
+Maintaining a moderate bath session to prevent overexposure to heat and drinking enough water before and after are recommended.

-Further removing dead skin cells and exposing fresher skin beneath can be achieved by sweating in a steam room, which may help promote a more even skin tone.
-It normally takes time, exfoliating, and moisturizing to remove a tan correctly.
+Removing dead skin cells and exposing fresher skin beneath can be achieved by sweating in a steam room, which may help promote a more even skin tone.
+It normally takes time, exfoliating, and moisturizing to remove a faux glow correctly.
 When using hot tubs, never forget to stay hydrated.

 Does sauna remove natural tan?

-A natural tan cannot be eliminated by a sauna.
+A natural sauna tan cannot be eliminated.
 Because UV rays cause the skin to produce an increase in melanin, sunbathing is the effect; melanin levels are unaffected by spas.
-Steam rooms have no direct effect on the sunburn itself, although they can encourage perspiration and aid in skin exfoliation, which may cause a brown to appear slightly less bright over time.
-Using a hot tub will help hydrate and nourish your skin, which may improve the way your tan looks.
+Steam rooms have no direct effect on the sunburn itself, although they can encourage sweat and help in skin exfoliation, which may cause a brown to appear slightly less bright over time.
+Using a hot tub will help hydrate and nourish your skin, which may improve the way your brown looks.

 Different Types of Tanning